 The practice of Ahimsa (non-violence).

 Mukunda Stiles’ translates Patanjali’s sutra on ahimsa, II,35, with these words:

 By abiding in nonviolence one’s presence creates an atmosphere in which hostility ceases.

-A wise meditation teacher once said that we learn to be loving by noticing how unloving we are.
+The Buddhist meditation teacher Stephen Levine once said that we learn to be loving by noticing how unloving we are.
 This week, I invite you to learn to be non-violent by noticing how violent you can be.
-Begin to pay attention to the ways you leak aggressive energy into the world in harmless ways.
+Begin to pay attention to the ways you leak aggressive energy into the world in small ways.
 Begin to notice the ways you talk to yourself, how often the inner voice is critical, harsh and unkind, and how you talk and behave with those nearest and dearest to you.